 5. How many customers are in the store right now?

-Oftentimes, sales associate interviews happen in the store’s back office.
+Often, sales associate interviews happen in the store’s back office.
 To get there, the interviewee has to walk through the store itself.
-This question aims at gauging how observant or detail-oriented the applicant is.
 As long as they can provide a ballpark number, they’re good!

 How can sales associates improve their skills?

 Hard skills are easy targets for improvement.
 They usually require specific knowledge and some memorization to master.
-Soft skills, however, may be based more on feelings and perceived experience and are often developed through work experience.
-Still, they are one of the most important skills to master as a retail sales associate.
+Soft skills may be based more on feelings and perceived experience and are often developed through work exposure and know-how.

 The tips below aim to help elevate both hard and soft skills in the workplace: